zrgn/zrgn.github.io/discord.md

 # [New Channels](#new-channels)

 Our community members are interested in all sorts of weird stuff.
-But not ever hobby receives its own topic or sub-topic.
+But not every hobby receives its own topic or sub-topic.
 Below are the criteria we consider when evaluating whether or not a new topic/sub-topic should be created.